ovh/docs/pages/cloud/private-cloud/nsx-02-segment-management/guide.en-gb.md

 ![03 Connect Network Card to Segment 04](images/03-connect-network-card-vm-to-segment04.png)

-Now that your virtual machine is connected to the segment, go back to the NSX-T interface.
+Now that your virtual machine is connected to the segment, go back to the NSX interface.

 Go to the `Networking`{.action} tab, choose `Network Topology`{.action}.